Arizona State Route 303: Future

-A full freeway-to-freeway interchange will be built at the Loop 303 and I-17.
-The goal is for construction to begin sometime in 2028.
+Construction is expected to begin in 2028 to build a new interchange at 155th Avenue.

+Construction is expected to begin in 2033 to have Loop 303 fly over MC 85 to its new southern terminus at an interchange with SR 30.
+Construction of that interchange will be around the same time as that portion of SR 30.

 Loop 303 has been built to accommodate four-general purpose lanes, one HOV lane, and one auxiliary lane in order to expand in the future.

-Long-term plans include the Loop 303 to continue south of SR 30 to the future I-11 Hassayampa Freeway.
+Long-term plans include additional new interchanges at Olive Avenue, 96th Avenue, and 67th Avenue to serve rapid growth and development in the far west valley, as well as an extension to continue south of SR 30 to the future I-11 Hassayampa Freeway.
 Most of this extension would be in Goodyear and would be built around the same time as that portion of I-11.